Advertisement

 1

-What CJIS Actually Requires
+What CJIS actually requires

 When Criminal Justice Information (CJI)—such as NCIC data, criminal histories, or protected personal information—is transmitted over radio outside a secure facility, it must be encrypted.